19hours/sg-statutes/Acts/Energy Conservation Act.md

 18\.—(1) A registered supplier shall keep and maintain complete and accurate records in such form and manner, and containing such information, as may be prescribed.

-(2) The registered supplier shall make available to the Director-General the records referred to in subsection (1) for inspection.
+(2) The registered supplier shall make available to the Director‑General the records referred to in subsection (1) for inspection.

-(3) The registered supplier shall submit such records, or furnish such other documents or information, as may be required by the Director-General within the time specified by the Director-General.
+(3) The registered supplier shall submit such records, or furnish such other documents or information, as may be required by the Director‑General within the time specified by the Director-General.

 (4) Any registered supplier who contravenes subsection (1), (2) or (3) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000.